jeek-on-git/PSHostFile/README.md

 ## Getting Started

-Start by loading the Hosts file into memory and creating a `HostFileObject` object using the `Get-HostFile` command.
+Start by loading the Hosts File into memory and creating a `HostFileObject` object using the `Get-HostFile` command.

 ```PowerShell
 Get-HostFile